 Although he is usually known for his cartoons, Wilson contributed some book reviews to F&SF, and his story "[The title is an inkblot]" was included in Harlan Ellison's anthology Again, Dangerous Visions.
 The titular inkblot (which is drawn in his distinctive style) plays an integral part in the story.
 He also did the illustrations for Roger Zelazny's Nebula Award-nominated novel, A Night in the Lonesome October.

 Gahan Wilson works with their own trope pages include:

 Wilson's other works provide examples of:

-- Body Horror: Gahan loves drawing mutants, aliens, and monsters.
+- Body Horror: Gahan loved drawing mutants, aliens, and monsters.

 - Fluffy Cloud Heaven: A frequent subject.
 One notable subversion shows some angels (basically guys in cheap costumes with cardboard wings and wire halos) standing around in a small grubby room labeled "Heaven", with one of them commenting "I expected the place to be a lot more classy!"

-- "Have a Nice Day" Smile: He hates them, feeling they represent phony or enforced good cheer.
-He's gone so far as to do a cartoon with a Hitler Expy whose symbol is the smiley face rather than the swastika.
+- "Have a Nice Day" Smile: He hated them, feeling they represent phony or enforced good cheer.
+He went so far as to do a cartoon with a Hitler Expy whose symbol is the smiley face rather than the swastika.